cysouw/diathesis/text/c03_summaryDia.md

 ## Conversive diatheses ~~[OBJ › SBJ › PBJ]~~

+A ~~conversive~~ is a diathesis that removes the role marked as subject and promotes an object to be the new subject.
+The erstwhile subject can optionally be expressed as a goverened prepositional phrase.
+For details on the definition see [@sec:intro-subject-demotions], specifically starting at [@par:conversive].

 ### *Erlebnispassiv* (*sein+Partizip*) {#sec:summary-erlebnispassiv}

 The ~~Erlebnispassiv~~ (full discussion in [@sec:participles-sein-conversive]) is constructed with the light verb *sein* and a participle.
 The form of this diathesis is identical to the *Zustandspassiv* (see [@sec:summary-zustandspassiv]), but there is a crucial difference in the remapping of the original nominative.
 Verbs that take a *Zustandspassiv*, like *öffnen* 'to open' only allow for the retention of the nominative with a *von* prepositional phrase, and only in special circumstances.
 In contrast, the verbs that take the *Erlebnispassiv* can regularly retain the agent with a governed preposition.
-For example, *verärgern* 'to displease' can express the original nominative with an *über* prepositional phrase [@next b], which is a governed preposition [@next c].
+For example, with the verb *verärgern* 'to displease' the original nominative can be expressed with an *über* prepositional phrase [@next b], which is a governed preposition [@next c].
 Verbs that take the *Erlebnispassiv* are typically verbs the express an experience.

 ::: ex
 a.
 Die Nachricht verärgert mich.